-Here is the articulation presentation shown to our students this year: Articulation 2019 (Updated on Feb.
+Here is the articulation presentation shown this year: Articulation 2019 (Updated on Feb.
 6, 2019)

 We encourage students and families to research courses in which they would like to register.
 This includes reading the Academic Handbook, consulting teachers/peers, and researching objectives for AP and college courses online.
 Please note, a form may be required for a schedule change request.

 After the semester has started, the only changes permitted are for level adjustments (i.e. advanced to regular).
 There is a specific process which must be followed: